Île Saint-Paul: 20th century

 In 1928, the Compagnie Générale des Îles Kerguelen recruited René Bossière and several Bretons and Madagascans to establish a spiny lobster cannery on Saint-Paul, "La Langouste Française".
 In March 1930, at the end of the second season, most of the employees left, but seven of them stayed on the island to guard the installations, supposedly for just a few months.
 The promised relief arrived much too late.
 When the ship finally came, in December 1930, five people had died, mostly from lack of food and scurvy: Paule Brunou (a child born on the island who died two months after her birth), Emmanuel Puloc'h, François Ramamonzi, Victor Brunou, and Pierre Quillivic.
 Only three survivors were rescued.
-This event has since come to be known as Les Oubliés de Saint-Paul ("the forgotten ones of St. Paul").
+This event has since come to be known as Les Oubliés de Saint-Paul ("the forgotten ones of Saint Paul").

 A few years later in 1938, the crew of a French fishing boat was stranded on the island.
 Distress calls sent by the crew over short-wave radio were fortuitously received 11,000 miles away in the United States.
 The message was relayed to the Navy and the French consul in San Francisco, while 12-year-old Neil Taylor, an amateur radio operator in California, made contact with the stranded crew and assured them that help was on the way.

 Environment

 The island has a cool oceanic climate and the slopes of the volcano are covered in grass.
 It is a breeding site for subantarctic fur seals, southern elephant seals and rockhopper penguins.
-It was also the breeding site for an endemic flightless duck & several kinds of petrel before the introduction of exotic predators and herbivores, including black rats, house mice, European rabbits, pigs and goats during the 19th century or earlier.
+It was also the breeding site for an endemic flightless duck and several kinds of petrel before the introduction of exotic predators and herbivores, including black rats, house mice, European rabbits, pigs and goats during the 19th century or earlier.
 The pigs and goats have since disappeared or been eradicated.
 Black rats were eradicated in January 1997 following an aerial drop of 13.5 tonnes of brodifacoum anticoagulant poison baits over the island.